kunle123-ui/kunle/Smart-Contract.md

 $ eoscpp -o tic_tac_toe.wast tic_tac_toe.cpp
 ```

 Once you have successfully generated the .wast file, you can use the `set contract` command to deploy.
 For this example, we are going to deploy it on account `tic.tac.toe`.
-Note that the EOS.IO blockchain only support base32 char for the account name that's why, underscore is replaced with '.'.
-If you are going to deploy it to other account beside `tic.tac.toe`, replace any occurence of `tic.tac.toe` in the .hpp, .cpp, and .abi with your account name.
+Note that the EOS.IO blockchain only supports base32 char for the account name that's why, underscore is replaced with '.'.
+If you are going to deploy it to other account beside `tic.tac.toe`, replace any occurrence of `tic.tac.toe` in the .hpp, .cpp, and .abi with your account name.
 ```base
 $ eosc set contract tic.tac.toe tic_tac_toe.wast tic_tac_toe.abi
 Reading WAST...